TBW108/scKnockPath/README.md

 ## 2. Preprocess the Dataset
 For the quality-controlled gene count matrix, we sequentially applied `scanpy.pp.log1p()` and `scanpy.pp.normalize\_total()` to obtain normalized expression values.
-We then identified the top $G$ highly variable genes using `scanpy.pp.highly\_variable\_genes()` and extracted their expression profiles.
+We then identified the top $G$ (2000 in default) highly variable genes using `scanpy.pp.highly\_variable\_genes()` and extracted their expression profiles.

 ## 2. Run the scKnockPath to Identify Pathways
-Prepare the `.h5ad` scRNA-seq dataset and `.gmt` pathway database in the folder `.gmt` In the commandline, run the following example code
+Prepare the `.h5ad` scRNA-seq dataset and `.gmt` pathway database in the folder `./data`.
+In the commandline, run the following example code to obtain the results:
 ```
 python ./test/real_exp/scKnockPath_run.py \
             --adata ./data/T1D/processed_hpap.h5ad \